-Feniton Neighbourhood Plan now open for consultation
+Feniton Neighbourhood Plan has now closed for public consultation

 In the first week of July, every household in Feniton will receive a leaflet, announcing that a draft Neighbourhood Plan is now open for public consultation.
 The leaflet can be read here, and the draft Neighbourhood Plan itself is available here.